9. Model Loading and Aggregation

 The code above retrieves the name of the model from the DOM element and switches to it with the loadSubtreeFromScsFile() function which takes the node into which the model should be loaded as well as the name of the scs file to load.
 We also must reset the Web Viewer component and clear out any existing model data first with the clear function.

 The loadSubtreeFromScsFile() function also returns a promise which indicates if the model has been successfully loaded.
-After that promise has returned we regenerate our modelTree that we created in Section 6.
+After that promise has returned we regenerate the modelTree that we created in Section 6.
 Interacting with the Model Tree.

 You will notice that we have to perform the loadsubtree function within the promise of the clear function.
 This is because only after the promise has succeeded has the clear function completed its operation.
 Making other calls related to the model tree before the promise has executed can lead to unexpected behavior.
 This principle applies to other functions as well that return promises.